ConstraintLayout/constraintlayout.github.io/layouts/percentlayout.md

 </android.support.constraint.ConstraintLayout>
 ```

-All of the actual work is done by the guideline, it's jsu a case of constraining the view to it, and we get the desired width.
+All of the actual work is done by the guideline, it's just a case of constraining the view to it, and we get the desired width.

 #### Percent margin in the editor